teloecho/tdt4260-gem5-prefetcher/README.md

 # Run Reference Versions (No Prefetcher and Tagged Next Line)

-To make transparent how the reference versions where defined, they tagged, `git tag` shows you the exact name.
+To make transparent how the reference versions were defined, they are tagged, `git tag` shows you the exact name.
 To access them, run `git checkout <tag-name>`.

 -----
 Sorry for the doubled readme files (`README.md` and `README`).
 Gem5 depends on the `README` file to exist for successful builds.
-# Gem5 Origianl README
+# Gem5 Original README

 This is the gem5 simulator.